 The PCC is required to issue a separate Annual Report which details the activities undertaken during the year, together with an update on priorities and statutory requirements.
-This report will be considered by the Police and Crime Panel and published in due course.
+This report will be considered by the Police and Crime Panel on 29 July 2021.